Start your week smart: US-Canada border, Ukraine, London bar, Walmart, Afghanistan – KION546

 Monday

 Happy Valentine’s Day!
-Share this day with someone special or treat yourself to something you love.
 We hope your heart is full of happiness, and your stomach is stuffed with sweets. -XOXO, The 5 Things Team

 German Chancellor Olaf Scholz is scheduled to hold talks with Ukrainian President Volodymyr Zelensky amid rising tension at the Ukraine-Russia border.
 Scholz says the US and Germany will act together if Moscow launches an invasion.
 Scholz is expected to travel to Russia the following day.